haukurk/cra-ssr-ts-recipe/README.md

 ## Redux state

-Redux state is rendered and attached to ``window.DATA``to read it from the client and preloading the redux state we do:
+Redux state is rendered and attached to ``window.DATA`` for the client to read it from and to preload the redux state.
+This is done like the follow code snippet shows:

 ```javascript
 import { Base64 } from 'js-base64';